Makar Sankranti: Odisha

 The festival is known as Makara Sankranti in Odisha where people prepare makara chaula (ମକର ଚାଉଳ): uncooked newly harvested rice, banana, coconut, jaggery, sesame, rasagola, Khai/Liaa and chhena puddings for naivedya to gods and goddesses.
 The withdrawing winter entails a change in food habits and intake of nourishing and rich food.
 Therefore, this festival holds traditional cultural significance.
 It is astronomically important for devotees who worship the sun god at the great Konark temple with fervour and enthusiasm as the sun starts its annual swing northwards.
 According to various Indian calendars, the Sun's movement changes and the days from this day onwards become lengthier and warmer and so the Sun-God is worshiped on this day as a great benefactor.
 Many individuals at the start of the day perform a ritual bath while fasting.
 Makara Mela (Fun fair) is observed at Dhabaleswar in Cuttack, Hatakeshwar at Atri in Khordha, Makara Muni temple in Balasore and near deities in each district of Odisha.
 In Puri special rituals are carried out at the temple of Lord Jagannath.
-In Mayurbhanj, Keonjhar, Kalahandi, Koraput and Sundargarh where the tribal population is greater, the festival is celebrated with great joy.
-They celebrate this festival with great enthusiasm, singing, dancing and generally having an enjoyable time.
-This Makara Sankranti celebration is next to the Odia traditional new year Maha Vishuva Sankranti which falls in mid April.
-Tribal groups celebrate with traditional dancing, eating their particular dishes sitting together, and by lighting bonfires.